Email Design Guidelines

 Below you’ll find our recommended email banner specs and best-practice design tips so that, whether you design your own or use our design services, your email signatures and banners will get the biggest results with Rocketseed.

-We recommend a maximum email banner width of 650 pixels and a maximum height of between 90 and 150 pixels when designing a header or footer.
+There is a maximum email banner width of 650 pixels and a recommended maximum height of between 90 and 150 pixels when designing a header or footer.
 This ensures that your email banner will be easily viewable (but not obstructive) in any preview pane or smartphone.

-Headers and footers should be created as JPG or animated GIF files and should be designed to a web resolution of 72dpi to display correctly on 100% zoom view.
+Banners should be created as .PNG files and should be designed to a web resolution of 72dpi to display correctly on 100% zoom view.

 The email banner image file should be no larger than 40kb to ensure the additional ‘weight’ of the email is kept minimal.